Heat Transfer: Conduction, Convection, Radiation

 By Henry Merrill

-In this learning activity you'll observe two vehicles moving across the screen at different rates then describe the motion.
+In this screencast, you'll observe two vehicles moving across the screen at different rates then describe the motion.
 Additionally, you'll select the corresponding graphs of distance vs. time, velocity vs. time, and acceleration vs. time for each vehicle.